 This was recently reflected in clinical research when comparing this novel training modality to heavy-load training in OA patients.[62]
 The authors actually observed less knee pain during exercise across the training period in the LL-BFR group, likely attributable to the lower exercise load, alongside similar increases in muscle size and strength to the heavy-load group.
 Considering this and the findings from Hollander et al.[90] individuals may be able to tolerate perceptual changes during LL-BFR to a better extent due to lower joint forces and stress.
 In addition, such research advocates that LL-BFR training may potentially be comparable in effectiveness but more tolerable as a MSK rehabilitation tool compared to heavy-load exercise; however, the current research base for this is limited.

-n clinical MSK rehabilitation much emphasis is placed on an individual’s physical function and their quality of life.
+In clinical MSK rehabilitation much emphasis is placed on an individual’s physical function and their quality of life.
 In this systematic review it was evident that the majority of current research does not examine how MSK adaptations to BFR training transfer to these aspects.
 The few studies examining this demonstrated alleviation of condition-related pain[41, 62] and changes in various tests of functional ability.[47, 26, 62] However, more investigation is needed to determine how MSK adaptations to BFR training are linked to changes in physical function and recovery of different clinical conditions.

 CONCLUSION AND RECOMMENDATIONS